Do not underestimate $3… This is how fraud begins on Telegram and Binance**

 **Do not underestimate the small amount.**

-Because the scammer does not only steal money, but also steals trust, time, hope, and may drag you into greater losses due to greed, haste, or embarrassment from retreating after the first payment.
+Because the scammer doesn't just steal money, he steals trust, time, hope, and may lead you to greater losses due to greed, haste, or embarrassment from retracting after the first payment.

-And I say this from experience and sincere warning:
+And I say this from real experience and sincere warning:

-**If it started with 3 dollars, it could end with losing everything you have.**
+**If it started with 3 dollars, it could end up costing you everything you have.**

-Do not send anything, do not be deceived by sweet talk, do not believe in quick promises, and do not let your fear of losing the opportunity drive you into fraud.
+Do not send anything, do not be fooled by sweet talk, do not believe quick promises, and do not let your fear of losing the opportunity push you into falling for fraud.

 In the world of cryptocurrencies, caution is not pessimism… but protection.